Software Design Specification.

 In many organizations and especially those with a pre-defined quality management system, the format of software design documentation will be standardized.
 The following are generic requirements, widely applied, but can be modified to suit particular organizational needs.

 i) Purpose of the software design specification (SDS) document.
 What is the end objective, the specific “needs” to be fulfilled?
 There may be possible options in addressing the customer “needs”.
 What scope limits may apply to the end software functionality?
-What may be the functional specification behaviors to be enabled and those not to be enabled?
+What may be the functional specification behaviours to be enabled and those not to be enabled?

 ii) Approach to solving the customer “needs”.

 iii) Reference documentation.
 As the software design specification is one in a series of related development and test documentation it must be clear where this document resides within the structure and hierarchy of the overall project.
 In addition, there may be documentation which details the change management and change control processes to be followed, the approach to auditing etc., which should all be referenced.

 v) Description of the system architecture, structure and relationships, user interfaces.

 vi) Description of components.
 It may be preferable to create one or more component diagrams which detail the planned tasks to be performed and detailing the various interactions.

 vii) Relationship to other components.

 viii) Design decisions and trade-off’s.

 viii) Costing – The estimated resource requirements, (often will be primarily the staff costs, but also hardware, equipment dedication times) for the range of tasks to be performed.